jonathanrlouie/idris-maven-plugin/README.md

 ## Installing the Plugin

-To install the plugin, run `mvn install`.
+To install the plugin, clone the repository and run `mvn install` from the root of the repository.

 ## How to run the examples